 26:960:576 - Financial Time Series

-This course covers applied statistical methodologies pertaining to time series, with en emphasis on model building and accurate prediction.
+This course covers applied statistical methodologies pertaining to time series, with an emphasis on model building and accurate prediction.
 Completion of this course will provide students with enough insights and modeling tools to analyze time series data in the business world.
-Students are expected to have basic working knowledge of probability and statistics including linear regression, estimation and testing from the applied perspective.
-We will use R throughtout the course so prior knowledge of it is welcome, but not required.
+Students are expected to have a basic working knowledge of probability and statistics including linear regression, estimation and testing from the applied perspective.
+We will use R throughout the course, so prior knowledge of it is welcome, but not required.

-- Spring 2017 syllabus by Professor Xiaodong Lin
+- Spring 2018 syllabus by Professor Antai Wang

 26:960:577 - Introduction to Statistical Linear Models